building-energy/ABCE_Open_Data_Project/external_datasets/epc/README.md

  - recommendations.csv: this csv file contains the recommendation information for each property selected.
 Each row of this csv corresponds to a different recommendation, whereby multiple property's recommendations can be found using a unique identifier.

-**Plots**
-The plots are available inside a ZIP file for a quick inspection.

 ## What we are exploring
+CSV data files are one of the most commonly used file formats for data science.
+In order to make the data more open (following the FAIR principles) the ABCE open-data group have identified EPC datasets as a format that woudl benefit from teh CSVW format.

-In their dataset, text files are the most flexible one since they can be loaded easily by Python or Matlab.
-However, the metadata is only on webpage, seperately stored from dataset if users download the dataset.
-This may result in inconvenience when reusing.
+CSV files can be loaded easily by Python or Matlab.
+However, the metadata is stored seperately from dataset if users download the dataset from the [origin website](https://epc.opendatacommunities.org/).

-What we want to do is to create a metadata file to contain the necessary information from webpage and to provide a demonstration about reusage of metadata we create.
+Our task is to create a generic metadata file to contain the necessary information that fully describes the CSVW format of the EPC data, and to provide a demonstration of how data analysis can be peformed for the EPC data using the cSVW format.

-## License

-## Reference

-## Tasks

 ### First stage

 - [ ] write metadata.json (all .txt/.csv in one .json)
-      - convert txt to csv?
-      - write json
+      - Select EPC data file from [origin website](https://epc.opendatacommunities.org/)
+      - Unzip file and move to root analysis folder location
+      - co-locate the metadate.json files within the root folder (one .json for each of the certificates and recommendations CSV files)
 - [ ] code to reuse metadata
       - reuse metadata.json with dataset
       - csv validating
-- [ ] upload zipfile of dataset sample. if we can use python to read zip from url, this step can be skiped.
-      - consider about the data file format
-      - notes: python library zipfile

-### Second stage (optional)

-If time and resourses are allowed, the second stage could be restructing the dataset using ['sensor observation model'](https://www.w3.org/TR/vocab-ssn/#Observations-overview).